-Any amount outstanding towards a loan is termed as ‘Past due debt’, i.e instalment, either partial or whole, not paid as per schedule on the due date.
+Any amount outstanding towards a loan is termed as ‘Past due debt’, i.e installment, either partial or whole, not paid as per schedule on the due date.
 A late fee is charged on this outstanding amount as per the terms & conditions of the order.
 If you want to apply for a personal loan, then apart from credit score, you should be also worried of past due debt that you missed to pay for.
 This will help you with improving your credit worthiness.

 Here is an illustration to consider:

 Let us assume that you use a credit card to buy and procure things you require for your office.
 The credit card company sends you a bill for Rs.
 5000.
 It states that the minimum amount of Rs.
 100 can be paid for continuation of the card.
 Let’s say that 20th of the month is the due date, but somehow you fail to pay the amount.
 This minimum balance of Rs.
 100 is the past due debt.

 Now, in your next bill, the credit card company will add the past due debt to your minimum payment due.
 The company will also charge you with a late fee as per the contract you entered into.

 Delaying Loan Repayments and Its Impact

 The same thing applies to a bank account.
-However, in this case, it is decision of the financial institution to penalise you for any past due in case you have a healthy relationship or connections with the lender.
+However, in this case, it is decision of the financial institution to penalize you for any past due in case you have a healthy relationship or connections with the lender.
 This is what is known as relationship based payment terms.

 Regardless of whether you have a written agreement or relationship based terms, your past due debts will certainly upset your credit scores depending on the period of non payment of the outstanding amount.
 A delay of few days will have a minor effect like attracting only a late fee, whereas a delay of 30 days or more will be adverse.

 How to Deter Missing Payments?